 #200 – 90 caps #2020 – 180 caps 500 mg. per capsule

-We stand in awe of the majestic redwoods along the pacific coast, and the distinguished saguaros of the Arizona desert, but compared to the Chaparral bush, they are mere infants.
-Botanically known as Larrea Tridentata, the common chaparral plant can live up to 12,000 years!
-The fact this waxy-leaved bush can thrive in the harsh Sonoran desert and dominate its neighbors without being eaten or infected is a testament to the potency of its chemical arsenal.
+We stand in awe of the majestic Redwoods along the pacific coast, and the distinguished Saguaros of the Arizona desert, but compared to the Chaparral bush, they are mere infants.
+Botanically known as Larrea Tridentata, the common chaparral plant can live nearly 12,000 years! [source] The fact this waxy-leaved bush can thrive in the harsh desert and dominate its neighbors without being eaten or infected is a testament to the potency of its chemical arsenal.
 Chaparral (Larrea tridentata) is a shrub that is indigenous to the southwestern U.S. and parts of Mexico.
 It has been used to treat a variety of bowel, lung and skin conditions and studied for its impact on viral-based disorders.

 One of the main active components of chaparral is NDGA (nordihydroguaiaretic acid), and chaparral also contains lignans that add to its healing properties as well.
 Chaparral’s extremely bitter taste prevents animals from grazing upon it and it does not burn easily.
 It is regarded as one of the most adaptable of all the United States desert plants as it grows in depleted soil and can survive for long periods of time without rainfall.
 It was one of the first plants to grow back after the 1962 nuclear bomb test at Yucca Flats.
 The Native Americans used chaparral to cure a variety of ailments from arthritis to the common cold and for its analgesic, expectorant, and anti-inflammatory properties.